 After the anxiety of “what will happen to me and my kids in my divorce?” the question of “how much will my divorce cost?” can be the next most worrisome question.

-After all, you will have read through the articles on my website and the websites of other lawyers about all the other financial aspects of divorce.
+After all, you will have read through the articles on my website and the blogs of other lawyers about all the other financial aspects of divorce.
 You’ll know your assets will be divided approximately 50/50 or “equitably” which is almost never more than 65/35.
-You’ll now that maintenance will be 33% of your income minus 25% of your spouse’s (or vice versa).
+You’ll know that maintenance will be 33% of your income minus 25% of your spouse’s (or vice versa).
 You’ll have gone to the Illinois Healthcare and Family Services website to total the estimated child support.

 Even before you file for divorce, you will likely know all the costs associated with the divorce’s result if not the financial costs of the divorce process.

-No one ever seems to be transparent about the cost of the divorce process.
-Lawyers will say, “well, it depends” and the lawyers are right in saying that.
+Divorce lawyers are not transparent about the cost of the divorce process.
+Divorce lawyers will say, “well, it depends” and that is the honest answer.
 Still, you should know what factors the cost of an Illinois divorce depend on.

 Initially, every lawyer will give you two numbers to answer “how much will my divorce cost”: their hourly rate and their retainer amount.